Changissnz/nu_merchant_principal/README.md

 in spoken or written forms, place unspoken demands on what relevance the topic is in relation to the inarguable greatness of the idiom, by its statistical frequency grown through legacy.
-The idiom could be used as a statement of the deterministic way in which some events transpired, for instance.
+The idiom could be used as a commentary statement on the deterministic way in which some events transpired, for instance.
 To elaborate on this, there is the sentiment that things may have seemed different, but because some of those things have relations with some of the aspects of the idiom, then the outcome of the idiom and of those things, with details maybe out of line with any of the idiom, are one and the same.
 As a result, the idiom persists, as strong as its accumulated acceptance continues to allow it.
+The expressor of the idiom lends themself the image of the legacy's truthfulness behind the idiom.
+This aspect called the truthfulness of legacy is a boost in the believability, that is confidence, of the idiom's attachment to its application.
+The idiom, as a label for a statement, is not confined to the roles of positive or negative application.
+The idiom does not have to be an encouragement for some wanted future.
+Instead, it can be the future's discouragement, to steer the reception to an alternative future after the hopeful chain of their decisions.
+The idiom, past the events, does not have to be an insight of wisdom that can help for a brighter future.
+Instead, the idiom may just as well be a statement on the darkness, the tragedy of how events played out without the guidance of the same idiom if considered before all the happenings.